teancom/bolo/README.md

 bolo2rrd daemonizes into the background.

-The **stat_bolo** utility also has a _listen_ mode wherein it connects to the broadcast port and prints out the data as it is received.
+The **bolo2log** utility can be run in foreground mode, where it will dump broadcast data it receives in real-time.
 This can be useful for subscriber prototyping in languages like Perl or Ruby, without having to deal directly with 0MQ and the bolo message protocol.

-    $ stat_bolo -e tcp://localhost:2997 -l | grep 'universe'
+    $ bolo2log -Fvvve tcp://localhost:2997 | grep 'universe'

 Writing subscribers isn't that difficult, and provides an interesting way of customizing the behavior of your monitoring